 Drag & drop the folder for your language (from step 7 above) onto the "Resources" folder.
 When asked, tell Finder to "Replace" the old copy.

-Install the updated version of Tunnelblick by double-clicking it.
+Install the updated version of Tunnelblick by Control-clicking it and clicking "Open".

 Note that when installing and when using the modified version of Tunnelblick, you will be warned that it has been tampered with.
 Of course it has – you just tampered with it!

-To reinstall your original Tunnelblick, double-click the copy of Tunnelblick in the "Original TB" folder on your Desktop.
+To reinstall your original Tunnelblick, Control-click the copy of Tunnelblick in the "Original TB" folder on your Desktop and click "Open".

 Languages and Corresponding Folder Names